junegunn/proco/README.md

 Proco is a lightweight asynchronous task executor service with a thread pool especially designed for efficient batch processing of multiple data items.

+### What Proco is
+- A lightweight, easy-to-use building block for concurrency
+- High-throughput reactor for relatively simple, short-lived tasks
+  - Proco can dispatch hundreds of thousands of items per second

+### What Proco is not
+- Omnipotent "does-it-all" super gem
+- Background task schedulers like Resque or DelayedJob

 A quick example
 ---------------